kirkhellsten/LinearAlgebra/README.md

 Functions

-The length of the vector is calculated as the sqrt of the sum of all components squared.
-To find the distance vector there required a function to find the difference of two linear motions; inputs included the points, velocities and time.
-The linear motion calculates the point which the object is located at a given time, this calculation required another function.
-The fnLMGetDistanceBetweenPointsAtTime function is called within the main program and is the distance value used in the distance and time report.
+The length of the direction vector is calculated as the sqrt of the sum of all components squared.
+The direction vector is calculated as the difference of two linear motions; inputs included the points, velocities and time.
+The linear motion calculates the point which the object is located at a given time.

 Main Program

 The main function initializes all the points and velocity vectors, and supporting variables used to calculate distance and time.
 These two values are reporting into the console, with a heading of "Distance Between Points" and "Time.
+The function that gets the distance between two points in linear motions at a given time is called within the iteration step.
 When iterating through all values the lowest distance is put into a variable for later reporting.
 The loweset distance is the minimal distance.
 Both the loweset distance value and this valued squared are reported.